Hiking in Turkey

 The Uludag National Park is a protected area in the Marmara region next to Istanbul and Busra.
 It contains the Uludag or Great Mountain standing tall at 2543 meters with features such as the Aras waterfalls and immense glaciers.
 While the national park is known for having the world’s longest cable car and being a famous ski resort, it is not short of hiking trails that yield views you can only dream of.
 While the courses are not waymarked, there are apparent routes that you can follow to discover more of this mountain’s beauty.
 The most famous of these trails is the one that passes through the forest from Sarialan to Cobankaya and is best suited for the summer months.
 You can also choose to start the course at the abandoned Wolfram lane, also known as Volfram.
 This trail above the treeline takes you to the summit which looks down upon the Sea of Marmara and Istanbul on clear days, as well as the glacial lakes at the top.

-Regardless of which trail you choose, make sure to wear accommodating clothes and walking shoes.
+Regardless of which trail you choose, make sure to wear accommodating clothes and walking shoes while hiking in turkey.
 Don’t forget to carry water, a torch, and other essentials in case of a longer trek.
 We also suggest that you take a guide with you or download offline maps as the trails may not be marked in some areas.
 Please check the weather before you venture out for your adventure and don’t forget to stop and take in the view around you!
 Here are some other tips to go through for your walks in Turkey.
 (Click here)

 This disclaimer informs readers that the views, thoughts, and opinions expressed in the text belong solely to the author, and not necessarily to the author’s employer, organization, committee or other group or individual.
 We take no liability for the accuracy of the information and cannot be held liable for any third-party claims or losses of any damages.